foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

 key used for data encryption is protected and unlocked using a passphrase.

-Users can choose their own passphrase; if they don't, LmP will generate one for them.
+You can choose your own passphrase; if you do not, LmP will generate one for you.

 .. code-block:: console